 Custom designed and manufactured furniture piece commissioned by client.

 There was a lot of drying time because the glued corners consist of 48 ribbed-milled panels.
 The same number of panels went into the garbage bin because of the high quality demand to create smooth corners.
 By continuously iterating during the test phase and by taking on new challenges, I created a sustainable workflow, that was used to build the eventual piece.
 During no other project I gained so much new woodworking and planning skills.
 Multitasking and anticipation is key, it is just like chess, to make progress as efficient as possible.
 The piece on the right is a test to tryout an assemble and glue-up technique.
 It is probably one of the ugliest things that I ever made, but it is like a trophy because I learned so much from making it.

 I was drawn to this project because of the challenge how to construct the round corners.
 Different techniques that were tried include cutting MDF sheets with a laser cutter, CNC milling arches from multiplex and bendable MDF board that have grooves.
 Finally, I build a saw template to saw MDF sheets and create MDF panels with milled out 'ribs'.

-The finish gives a glamorous effect while light shines on it, but is toned down in the dark.
+The finish gives a glamorous effect when light shines on the surface, while the work is toned down in the dark.
 Exactly what you want: no distraction when your are watching a movie.
 Although the lines are straight and the corners are exact, there are traces of handwork.
-Looking closely, you will see the surfaces are not mechanically smooth, that is what gives it character.